-Real Estate Major - 429B Associate of Applied Business Degree
+Real Estate Major - 429B

 Nature of the Profession: Real estate professionals have a thorough knowledge of residential and commercial property in a given community.
 They must determine which properties will best fit their clients' needs and budgets.
 A working knowledge of local zoning and tax laws as well as where to obtain financing for purchase is required in this field.
 Agents and brokers also act as a medium for price negotiations between buyer and seller.